-This course is about making Police networks safer.
-However the lessons and exercises will be of considerable benefit to Investigators or those wishing to develop skills in Digital Investigations.
+Focusing on making Police networks safer the lessons and exercises will be of considerable benefit to Investigators or those wishing to develop skills in Digital Investigations.
 It is aimed at providing a common understanding of Networks and Network Security.

 Starting with an introduction to how Networks operate and the architecture of systems the course will help participants understand how access control systems secure data.

 The course will introduce rules and policies as well as methods of enforcement and compliance necessary to protect the integrity of organisations networks.
 Wireless connectivity, so often a high risk activity and the Risk models associated with mobile access will be covered.

 Participants will understand how attacks are undertaken and how an organisation should protect itself from disaster or criminality.
 Finally the course will link to physical security actions that complement digital security.

 By addressing and understanding Network and Digital risk participants will understand security events or attacks (malicious activity attempting to collect, disrupt, deny, degrade, or destroy) and security incidents (successful breaches of systems) that occur and those people who are actively working to attack them.

 Participants will also develop a clear understanding of cyber security and the difference between cyber-crime or a breach of cyber security such as human error, a power outage or other issues that can make a system unsecure but not necessarily related to criminal activity.
 Participants will explore prevention strategies for a range of situations and how to ensure compliance in a highly mobile and fast changing world

 The course will consist of a series of formal presentations supported by a series of exercises designed to test participant’s understanding and to ensure that the learning is linked to the participant’s work environment.

 By having to make reference to the real workplace the course will make it far easier for participants to maximise the benefits from the learning when returning to work.
 It is expected that participants will have made contact with relevant IT units within their own organisation prior to attending the course.